Azirool/Azirool/README.md

 - Utilized Java, PHP, Android Studio, phpMyAdmin, and MySQL.

 ## 🎓 Education
+### Universiti Kebangsaan Malaysia
-Bachelor’s Degree in Software Engineering (Multimedia System Development) Universiti Kebangsaan Malaysia (Sept 2017 - Oct 2021)
+- Bachelor’s Degree in Software Engineering (Multimedia System Development) (Sept 2017 - Oct 2021)

 Feel free to explore my repositories and connect with me!
 I'm always open to discussing new ideas, collaborations, or just having a tech chat.
 🌟🌟🌟 I'm also open to internships or roles in DevOps or backend development to strengthen my skills 🌟🌟🌟